canalplus/rx-player/doc/api/Bitrate_Control/setMaxAudioBitrate.md

 Set a maximum audio bitrate reachable through adaptive streaming.

-When the bitrate is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `setAudioBitrate`), the player will never switch to an audio quality with a bitrate higher than that value.
+When the quality is chosen through adaptive streaming (i.e., not enforced manually through APIs such as `lockAudioRepresentations`), the player will never switch to an audio quality with a bitrate higher than that value.

 The exception being when no quality has a lower bitrate, in which case the minimum quality will always be chosen instead.